CITY OF KALISPELL

 J. PHYSICAL DEMANDS:

-While performing the duties of this job, the employee is regularly required to use hands to finger, handle, feel or operate objects, tools, or controls and reach with hands and arms.
-The employee frequently is required to stand and talk or hear.
-The employee is occasionally required to walk; sit; climb or balance; stoop, kneel, crouch, or crawl; and smell.
+b.
+While performing the duties of this job, the employee is frequently required to sit and talk or hear.
+The employee is occasionally required to walk; use hands to finger, handle, or feel objects, tools, or controls; and reach with hands and arms.

-The employee must frequently lift and/or move up to 25 pounds and occasionally lift and/or move up to 100 pounds.
-Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.
+c.
+The employee must occasionally lift and/or move up to 10 pounds.
+Specific vision abilities required by this job include close vision and the ability to adjust focus.